 The largest age group that watched both crime and psychological films were aged between 15-24.
 Their was a small minority who were elder that watched either crime or psychological which we also found out in our questionnaires.

 From establishing our target audience we are now confident with who we will aim to entertain.
 The use of our primary and secondary data really helped our group discover the trends and made us realise how factors such as class, gender and age all have an influence to preferences and time spent watching thriller films.
 From our data we can now conclude that males watch more crime films then females and that the largest age group appears to be 15-24.
 This works well with our film, as the antagonist is at the age of 12 which fits into the gap of those who watch thriller films the most.
 Hopefully, by the use younger characters we will attract that younger generation as they are the ones who seem to spend more of their time watching films.
+From both our primary and secondary research, we were able to come up with a suitable mood board for our target audience.
+Seeing that the most popular age was between the age of 15 and 24, we have created a mood board for a male and female that represents the life of someone aged 15 to 25.
+The mood board consists of various objects that we associate people between the age of 15-25.

 No comments: